 He looks around for the father only to see a serial failure and/or a band of marauding wolves parading as shepherds.
 But he easily sees through their camouflage for their origins and present comportment expose their ravenous intentions....
-This already arouses in him a feeling of revulsion and repulsion.31
+This already arouses in him a feeling of revulsion and repulsion.

 Consequently, it is so easy to see why and where his utmost loyalty would revert to.
 The state was established on the promises of enhanced level of existence over the tribe, however, the failure of the state to properly provide individual's civic rights results in conflict and dislocation of his duties to the state.
 Since loyalty should appropriately stem from the foundation of the state, as an appreciation of its fatherly duties to the individual, this failure makes more obvious, why the individual is drawn more to his cultural environment, away from his civil promises and engagements.
-For the African, the narrow bounds of ethnicity or tribalism seems to provide more soothing comfort than the broad confines of the nation-state, hence, he easily recourses to it.
+For the African, thenarrow bounds of ethnicity or tribalism seems to provide more soothing comfort than the broad confines of the nation-state, hence, he easily recourses to it.

-5.4 Crisis of Nationhood and State Control in Africa
+5.4Crisis of Nationhood and State Control in Africa

 Western philosophy prides itself in its strong emphasis on individual freedom, liberty and autonomy; this aided the ease with which individuals, within this environment, embraced larger group associations.
-That is, the westerner counts his individuality first, irrespective of group affiliations, hence, he easily sees his place in, therefore, embraced the state institution inspite of individual family ties.
-Consequently, he sees in the constitution of the state association his or her implicit will; and, his actions are determined and proceed, as if they were part to the contract that established the state, in the first place.
-But, in Africa, the stress of the basic ontology on we-existence entailed that consciousness, social identification and loyalty failed to progress beyond the tribe.
-The tribe or ethnic group symbolizes birth attachments, as such, the African's affiliation to this symbol is, essentially, natural and spontaneous.
-This is why it operates subconsciously and persistently.
-Even till the present, the African remained attached, and felt greater affinity to the tribe or race instinct than to any larger association, like the state.
+That is, the westerner counts his individuality first, irrespective of group affiliations, hence,he easily sees his place in, therefore, embraced the state institution inspite of individual family ties.
+Consequently, he sees in the constitution of the state association his or her implicit will; and, his actions are determined and proceed, as if they were part to the contract that established the state, in the first place.But, in Africa, the stress of the basic ontology on we-existence entailed that consciousness, social identification and loyalty failed to progress beyond the tribe.
+The tribe or ethnic group symbolizes birth attachments, as such,the African's affiliation to this symbol is, essentially, natural and spontaneous.
+This is why it operates subconsciously and persistently.Even till the present, the African remained attached, and felt greater affinity to the tribe or raceinstinct than to any larger association, like the state.
 Ali A. Mazrui shows the dilemma this introduces in the history of modern Africa thus:

-A basic dialectic to understand in Africa is that while the greatest friend of African nationalism is raceconsciousness, the greatest enemy of African nationhood is ethnic-consciousness.
+A basic dialectic to understand in Africa is that while the greatest friend of African nationalism is race-consciousness, the greatest enemy of African nationhood is ethnic-consciousness.
 Modern African nationalism was born and prospered under the stimulation of racial solidarity and shared blackness.
-On the other hand, the struggle for viable modern nations within Africa is considerably hampered by acute ethnic cleavages, often separating Bantu from Nilotes, Ibo from Hausa, and the like.32 out that "nothing in Nigeria's history captures her problem of national integration more graphically than the chequered fortune of the word tribe in her vocabulary.
-Tribe has been accepted at one time as a friend, rejected as an enemy at another, and finally smuggled in through the back-door as an accomplice".34 Tribalism, as has been shown, implies family symbolism and its expression.
-Therefore, family symbolism and its expression constitutes one of the greatest challenge to the existence of modern society in Africa, with regard to fostering national unity and consciousness.
+On the other hand, the struggle for viable modern nations within Africa is considerably hampered by acute ethnic cleavages, often separating Bantu from Nilotes, Ibo from Hausa, and the like.

+Consequently, asOkolo points out that "the foremost burden of an African leader ever since independence has been to make one nation of these many conglamorous, at times, contiguous tribal groupings".
+Siving instance of this with Nigeria, Achebe, also piots out that "nothing in Nigeria's history captures her problem of national integration more graphically than the chequered fortune of the word tribe in her vocabulary.
+Tribe has been accepted at one time as a friend, rejected as an enemy at another, and finally smuggled in through the back-door as an accomplice".
+Tribalism, as has been shown, implies family symbolism and its expression.
+Therefore, family symbolismand its expression constitutes one of the greatest challenge to the existence of modern society in Africa, with regard to fostering national unity and consciousness.